submariner-io/submariner-website/src/content/quickstart/_index.en.md

   Ensure that firewall configuration allows 4800/UDP across all the Worker nodes.
 * Worker node IPs on all connected clusters must be outside of the Pod/Service CIDR ranges.

-An example of three clusters configured to use with Submariner (without GlobalNet) would look like the following:
+An example of three clusters configured to use with Submariner (without Globalnet) would look like the following:

 | Cluster Name | Provider | Pod  CIDR    | Service CIDR | Cluster Nodes CIDR |
 |:-------------|:---------|:-------------|:-------------|--------------------|